1. Introducing GEE and Geemap#

 Jupyter notebook has two modes: Edit mode and Command mode.
-Edit mode allows you to type into the cells like a normal text editor.
-Command mode allows you to edit the notebook as a whole, but not type into individual cells.
+The Edit mode allows you to type into the cells like a normal text editor.
+The Command mode allows you to edit the notebook as a whole, but not type into individual cells.
 Jupyter notebook has many keyboard shortcuts [Yordanov, 2017].
 Here are some commonly used shortcuts.
 Note that the shortcuts are for Windows and Linux users.
-For the Mac users, they’re different buttons for
+For Mac users, replace

 Shortcuts in both modes: